garcrich/responsive_portfolio/README.md

 #Responsive Website

-The first project of Udacity's Nano Degree.
-This website is a template for a basic portfolio.
+The objective of this project was to teach basic mark up and styling as responsive design.

 ##Website